Encourage students to ponder why things happen and also understand the resulting consequences by utilizing cause and effect writing prompts.

 32. Explain the benefits of having house plants or an outdoor garden.

-33. What would happen if you accidently forgot your mother’s, father’s, or sibling’s birthday?
-Explain some cause and effect situations related to this scenario.
+33. What would happen if you accidentally forgot your mother’s, father’s, or sibling’s birthday?
+Explain some cause-and-effect situations related to this scenario.

 34. How does what you read, see, and hear influence your actions?